-Adlice PEViewer is a tool used by many researchers at Antivirus companies or CERT worldwide in order to perform malware static analysis.
+Adlice PEViewer is a software used by many researchers at Antivirus companies or CERT worldwide in order to perform malware static analysis.

-Malicious software sometimes try to hide their goals in order to evade detection and static analysis.
+Malicious software sometimes try to hide their goals to evade detection and static analysis.
 By doing so, they leave indicators, metadatas and suspicious modifications behind.

 RunPE: How to hide code behind a legit process – RunPE is a trick used by some malware to hide code into a legit process.
 Learn how to detect.

 PUPs (for potentially unwanted programs) are harmless by design, most of the time.
 Here we will study a case where such program behaves like a rootkit.

 Internet Explorer extensions (BHO) are a very stealth way to inject code in a web browser.
 Learn how it works to better prevent further infections.